Chances are, you've never before heard of Bitcoins.

 The currency's volatility has made the Bitcoin exchanges a sort of hybrid stock market and currency market - but one that's open to anyone.
 Like foreign exchanges, they never close.
 But unlike most markets, no third party like a broker is required; users trade the currency directly with each other, although most exchanges charge a fee per trade.

 Well, for one thing, the supply of Bitcoins is strictly controlled.
-Just one is created every 10 minutes.
-As more people add computing capacity to the system, the degree of difficulty rises to keep the rate steady.
+Just 50 are created every 10 minutes.
+As more people add computing capacity to the system, the degree of difficulty rises to keep the rate of creation steady.

 Contrast that with the fiat currencies of the world, such as the U.S. dollar and the euro.
 Government central banks like the U.S. Federal Reserve have a habit of printing more money on a regular basis, spurring inflation and making existing currency worth less - a problem Bitcoins do not have.

 Right now, there are 6.5 million Bitcoins.
-The online currency's creators set a maximum limit of 21 million coins, to be reached by the year 2040, to prevent future devaluation.
+The online currency's creator(s) set a maximum limit of 21 million coins, to be reached by the year 2140, to prevent future devaluation.

 As more people have started to use Bitcoins, either for commerce or as an investment, their scarcity has driven up their value.